mahedi195/Diabetes-prediction/README.md

 ## Technologies Used
 - **Streamlit**: A framework to quickly build interactive web applications for machine learning models.
-- **XGBoost**: A powerful gradient boosting algorithm used for predictive modeling.
 - **Pandas**: For data handling and processing.
 - **Scikit-learn**: For machine learning utilities and model evaluation.
 - **Joblib**: For saving and loading models.